UFC Fight Night: Stout vs. Fisher

 UFC Fight Night: Stout vs. Fisher (also known as UFC Fight Night 10) was a mixed martial arts event held by the Ultimate Fighting Championship on Tuesday, June 12, 2007, at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.

 Background

 This event was broadcast live in the United States and Canada on Spike TV.

 The main event featured lightweights Sam Stout and Spencer Fisher in a rematch from their first fight at UFC 58: USA vs. Canada, which Stout won by split decision.
-Fisher had accepted that match on very short notice and was forced to lose a considerable amount of weight – in the range of 20 pounds – in order to make the lightweight limit of 155 lb (70 kg).
+Fisher had accepted that match on very short notice and was forced to lose a considerable amount of weight – in the range of 20 pounds – in order of to make the lightweight limit of 155 lb (70 kg).

 The event drew a 1.2 rating, collecting 1.6 million television viewers, according to Nielson Media Research.

 Results

 Bonus awards

-The bonuses for this event were $30,000 each.
+The following fighters received $30,000 bonuses.